At the bottom of this of this page we have included images and the clients reactions to builds to show just what can be achieved.

 The largest element was in creating a new roof with curved joists and boarded then isulated before finishing once again in lead.
 The whole thing was finished with a new low voltage lighting system.

-The first three images below show the incredibly thin roof substructure> the whole roof was attached to the extended MDF soffit not the buildings main frame.
-The limescale build up can clearly be seen and this was on a building 5 years old.
+The first three images below show the incredibly thin roof substructure the whole roof was attached to the extended MDF soffit not the buildings main frame.
+The limescale build up can clearly be seen and this was on a building just 5 years old.

 The last four images show the completed new building including the new roof all boarded in Tongue and Groove boards.
-The building new was around £10000 our complete rework and upgarde cost £6500
+The building new was around £10000 a complete rebuild was far less than this

 This summerhouse and tool shed started life as a very old. leaky straightforward 15ft by 10 ft apex roof shed at the bottom of the garden.
 The original arrange ment was a shed with the remnants of an aluminum greenhouse in front on a vegetable patch.

 The client wanted it remodelled as a summerhouse with a seperate integrated tool store.
 Also to include decking and a wildlife pond.
 It included removing the old greenhouse and levelling the vegetable patch ready for a lawn to be seeded.

 We were happy to oblige and undertook ALL the work ourselves. including creating the pond with solar pump operating a waterfall.
 The pond overflows to the right to feed a bog garden.
 The buildings facade was remodelled and the old shed repaired.

 A seperate shed with its own acces door and ramp was integrated within the original footprint of the building.
 The summer house was fully lined in tongue and groove boards and the roof shingled in modern '3T' shingles.
 A total of 7 tonnes of various sized rock was imported and layed around and into the pool, A small reserve filter tank fed via a solar powered pump through to a simple waterfall to prevent stagnation until the plants created an eco-system.

 The client simply had to add plants and let nature take over